SOMALILAND ROADS & TRAFFIC LAWS

 06/04/2013: The Somaliland Traffic Law 2013 - Xeerka Wadda Marista Gadiidka (Xeer Lr.
 56/2013) has been signed into Law, on 30 March 2013, by the President.
 It shall be published in the Somaliland Official Gazette dated 6 April 2013.
 As set out in Article 114, the Law comes into force on the signature by the President and publication in the Gazette.

-10/09/12: Traffic Code bill debated by the House of Representatives.
-Copy of the Traffic Code Bill (2012) - smaller pdf file.
+[For historical purposes only: 10/09/12: Traffic Code bill debated by the House of Representatives.
+Copy of the Traffic Code Bill (2012) - smaller pdf file.]

 The main Somaliland Traffic laws were the Traffic Ordinance No. 13 of 1937 as amended over the years and the various Traffic Rules issued under the Ordinance.
 In 1962, the Somali Republic Traffic Code, Legislative Decree No: 4 of 16 December 1962 and has been in use Somaliland until the new Somaliland Traffic Law came into force in April 2013.
 Copies of the 1962 Code are available here for historical purposes: